jgrocho/dot-files/README.md

 these settings given here for tmux are to change the key bindings to match screen, though not all changes have been made yet.

-This tmux configuration also references a color configuration file.
-Since these color files could come from nearly any source, I have chosen to not manage it here.
-(Currently, my favorite is a Solarized theme that I am managing in a separate repo (as a submodule of the main Solarized repo).)
-If not using a color configuration, that line should be removed or commented out.

 ## Vim

 My current `vimrc` is not very feature rich and could stand to use some